-Firstly, what's the difference?
+First, what's the difference?

 When we talk about a juicer, we mean an appliance that either crushes or pulverises fruits or vegetables to separate pulp from juice, leaving you with a liquid that may be frothy with a little pulp.

 What will you be using it for?

-Whether you opt for a blender or a juice depends on what you'd like to use it for.
-Blenders are a more versatile appliances – as well as smoothies, you can use them to make everything from milkshakes and frappes to soups and salad dressings (or, if it's a high-performance 'super blender', even pestos or nut butters).
+Whether you opt for a blender or a juicer depends on what you'd like to use it for.
+Blenders are a more versatile appliances – as well as smoothies, you can use them to make everything from milkshakes and frappes to soups, salad dressings and nut milks (or, if it's a high-performance 'super blender', even pestos or nut butters).

 These days you can choose from a massive range of slow-juicers (also known as cold-press juicers or masticating juicers) and centrifugal juicers (the ones that quickly blitz up large quantities of fruit and veg) at all budgets.